 Regular analyses are carried out for substances in Greenlandic animals, where it is estimated that a risk may eventually develop to health in humans and animals in the Arctic, just as the well-known PCBS and DDT did a years ago.

 One example is the flame inhibitor hexabromocyclododecane (HBCDD), where studies of the trend in concentration levels in Arctic animals have not given a clear answer.
 In Greenland's polar bears, the concentration in recent years seems to have declined after having increased up to 2015.
 In 2013, HBCDD was added to the Stockholm Convention's list of substances where production should be discontinued or restricted.
 Monitoring in the coming years will show whether this decreasing trend continues.

 AMAP was established in 1991.

-In 1994, Denmark set up an environmental support scheme for the Arctic (Dancea, Danish Cooperation for Environment in the Arctic), which over the years has made it possible to conduct a number of studies that illustrate various environmental aspects of Greenland.
+In 1994, Denmark set up an environmental support scheme for the Arctic (former Danish Cooperation for Environment in the Arctic (DANCEA), now "Environmental support for the Arctic"), which over the years has made it possible to conduct a number of studies that illustrate various environmental aspects of Greenland.
 Several of the department's academic staff have been involved in the AMAP work from the beginning, and we have carried out a large number of projects that have focused particularly on the topics: